Sampel65/POIApp/README.md

 -Open the project in Xcode:

 cd POIApp

 open POIApp.xcodeproj

 Build and run the app on a simulator or a physical device.

 Assumptions

-The app assumes that the user has granted location permissions.
+-The app assumes that the user has granted location permissions.

-The app uses CoreData for local storage, so it requires iOS 13 or later.
+-The app uses CoreData for local storage, so it requires iOS 13 or later.

 Limitations

-The app does not handle all edge cases for location services (e.g., if the user denies location access).
+-The app does not handle all edge cases for location services (e.g., if the user denies location access).

-The app does not include extensive unit tests.
+-The app does not include extensive unit tests.

-Areas for Improvement
+-Areas for Improvement

-Add more robust error handling for location services and network requests.
+-Add more robust error handling for location services and network requests.

-Implement a retry mechanism for failed searches.
+-Implement a retry mechanism for failed searches.

-Add more unit tests, especially for the PersistenceManager and SearchViewModel.
+-Add more unit tests, especially for the PersistenceManager and SearchViewModel.

 Approach
-The app follows the MVVM architecture to separate concerns and improve maintainability.
+-The app follows the MVVM architecture to separate concerns and improve maintainability.

-The app uses Combine for reactive programming, especially for handling location updates.
+-The app uses Combine for reactive programming, especially for handling location updates.

-CoreData is used for local storage, allowing users to save favorite places for offline access.
+-CoreData is used for local storage, allowing users to save favorite places for offline access.

 Trade-offs & Challenges
-Due to time constraints, not all edge cases were handled (e.g., network failures, location access denied).
+-Due to time constraints, not all edge cases were handled (e.g., network failures, location access denied).

-The app could benefit from more extensive unit testing, but this was not completed due to time limitations.
+-The app could benefit from more extensive unit testing, but this was not completed due to time limitations.